MrFacundo/dotfiles/README.md

 ### Dynamic theming script:

-Use the scripts at `./themeTogglingScripts` in `Koi -> Custom BASH Script config` option.
+The scripts at `./themeTogglingScripts` should be loaded in `Koi` by config file.
 Themed apps:
 - Konsole
 - KWrite